Three Steps to Remote Pair Programming with Eclipse

 Step 1: Install CodeTogether

-CodeTogether is a plugin that lets you host a pair programming session from your Eclipse IDE.
-Invite anyone to join—they can join from Eclipse, IntelliJ, VS Code, or even a browser.
+CodeTogether is a plugin that lets you live share Eclipse.
+Host a session from your Eclipse IDE and invite anyone to join—they can join from Eclipse, IntelliJ, VS Code, or even a browser.
 Full end-to-end source encryption ensures all code stays secure.

 Free plan always available!